eman-ekaf/Phishable/README.md

 **Email Spoof Test:** https://emailspooftest.com is an email security pentesting suite that enables users to test and tune their connection level SMTP security posture anonymously and securely.
 The suite includes a guided test where you can generate a grade for the email security of your domains, the ability to test using custom email relays, the ability to validate spoofing with a spoofer, send pre-packaged real phishing templates that have been disarmed, and keep track of your progress with our Grade History tracker.

 **Spoofy:** https://github.com/MattKeeley/Spoofy (Spoofy) is an open source and free tool for scanning large numbers of domains for DNS misconfigurations regarding email security.
-Spoofy is different from other mass DNS scanning tools because it prioritizes accuracy over speed, and custom manually tested spoof logic.
+Spoofy is different from other mass DNS scanning tools because it prioritizes accuracy over speed, and custom manually tested spoof logic. (**As seen in Zero-Point Security's CTRO course**)

 **DLP Toolbox:** https://dlptoolbox.com (formally Data Leak Test) is an auditing suite for testing and validating Data Loss Prevention (DLP) product policy functionality.
 The suite includes a POST leakage test, a GET leakage test, file upload leakage test, and an email leakage test you can use to test and validate the ability for a DLP product to enforce their policies and prevent leakage.